 9) Blow off the Patio, Deck, and Porch

 Patios, balconies, and porches are meant for one thing—fun, comfort, and barbecues.
 Okay, so that’s more than one.
-But they aren’t designed for a place to store all of your fallen leaves and other debris.
+But they aren’t designed to be a place to store all of your fallen leaves and other debris.

 You’ve got to keep them clean of all that.
 How else can you expect to enjoy that cold beer on a beautiful autumn night?

-10) Clean the Shop Vac Filter with Blower
+10) Clean the Shop Vac Filter with a Blower

 Anyone regularly using a shop vac knows how quickly the paper filter inside will clog with dust and dirt.
-A simple fix is removing the shop vac filter – aiming the leaf blower at the center and blasting out the dirt and dust.
+A simple fix is to remove the shop vac filter, aim the leaf blower at the center, and blast out the dirt and dust.

 Fun Video: 5 More Ways to Use a Leaf Blower: